 I mentioned earlier in my Proof of Work vs Proof of Stake guide that some Proof of Work blockchains like Bitcoin use large amounts of electricity.
 This is because the cryptographic sum that miners must solve is incredibly difficult.

-In fact, a recent study found that the total amount of electricity required to keep the Bitcoin network functional is more than the amount used by more than 159 individual countries!
+A recent study found that the total amount of electricity required to keep the Bitcoin network functional is more than the amount used by more than 159 individual countries!

-Not only is this really bad for the environment, but it also slows down the rate at which cryptocurrencies can increase their real-world adoption.
+Not only is this bad for the environment, but it also slows down the rate at which cryptocurrencies can increase their real-world adoption.
 This is because electricity bills must be paid using fiat currency!

 On the other hand, Proof of Stake does not need highly complex sums to be solved, meaning that the electricity costs to verify transactions are substantially lower.

 A 51% attack is used to describe the unfortunate event that a group or single person gains more than 50% of the total mining power.
 If that happened in a Proof of Work blockchain like Bitcoin, it would allow the person to make changes to a particular block.
-If this person was a criminal, they could alter the block for their own personal gain.
+If this person was a criminal, they could alter the block for their gain.

 A recent example of a 51% attack happened against the Verge blockchain, which allowed the hacker to walk away with 35 million XVG coins.
 At the time of the attack, this amounted to a real-world value of $1.75 million!